Oz Museum, KansasHistorical & Cultural Sites

-As the independent U.S. travel authority, our Visit America team is constantly on the lookout for those unique destinations that truly capture the spirit of American ingenuity and imagination.
+As the independent U.S. travel authority, our team at Roam States is constantly seeking out those truly unique destinations that capture the imagination and spirit of American culture.
 Forget generic travel fluff; we're here to give you the confident, specific details you need to plan an unforgettable journey down the Yellow Brick Road in Wamego, Kansas.
+The allure of the Oz Museum Kansas is undeniable, offering a vibrant, immersive dive into the enduring magic of L. Frank Baum’s timeless tales and the iconic 1939 film.
+We consider it a thoughtful celebration, a true "love letter to the world of L. Frank Baum" that transports visitors from the moment they step inside.

 Why Visit Oz Museum

-Beyond the books, the museum showcases an impressive array of memorabilia from the legendary 1939 MGM film.
-Imagine seeing actual screen-used costumes and props, or even items from the Broadway musical *Wicked*.
-It's a place where you can marvel at a recreation of Dorothy's ruby slippers, intricately adorned with over 3,500 Swarovski crystals, commemorating the film's 50th anniversary.
+Beyond the books, the museum features an impressive array of memorabilia from the legendary 1939 MGM film starring Judy Garland.
+Imagine seeing actual screen-used costumes and props, or even items from the Broadway musical Wicked.
+Visitors can marvel at a recreation of Dorothy's ruby slippers, intricately adorned with over 3,500 Swarovski crystals to commemorate the film's 50th anniversary.
 You'll also find a miniature twister model, famously used in the movie's tornado scene, and even the death certificate for the Wicked Witch of the East, complete with the original Munchkin Coroner's hat.
-These tangible pieces of history offer a unique connection to the cinematic masterpiece that has captivated generations.
+The sheer volume and variety of artifacts, coupled with the engaging presentation, make it a truly worthwhile and enchanting visit for fans and casual visitors alike.

 Who It's Best For